quantum-elixir/quantum-core/pages/crontab-format.md

 | month        | 1-12 (or names)                             |
 | day of week  | 0-6 (0 is Sunday, or use abbreviated names) |

-The `second` field can only be used in extended cron expressions.
+The `second` field can only be used in extended Cron expressions.

 Names can also be used for the `month` and `day of week` fields.
 Use the first three letters of the particular day or month (case does not matter).